AMWA-TV/bcp-003/best-practice-authorisation.md

 ### Bearer Token

 Bearer tokens are longer lived in access tokens.
-They are passed from the authorisation server to the client after successful authentication of client credentials, and contain an access token.
-Bearer tokens can be used to retrieve further access tokens from the authorisation server once the original access token expires.
+They are passed from the Authorisation Server to the client after successful authentication of client credentials, and contain an access token.
+Bearer tokens can be used to retrieve further access tokens from the Authorisation Server once the original access token expires.

-### Bearer Token

 ## Introduction (informative)

-This document covers client authorisation, the mechanism by which an AMWA NMOS API may verify that a client accessing it has the privileges required to access or modify some or all of the content in the API.
+This document covers client authorisation, the mechanism by which an AMWA NMOS API Resource Server may verify that a client accessing it has the privileges required to access or modify some or all of the content using the API.

 This document is not concerned with the security of the connection used to carry out authorisation or subsequently authorised interactions, but for the authorisation mechanisms described in this document to be effective the connection used must be secured, ideally using the recommendations covered in [BCP-003-01](best-practice-secure-comms.md).